DeepakGtm123/ead-notes/notes/introduction/enterprise-application-architecture/enterprise-application-framework.md

 ---

 - Frameworks  help people to organize and assess completeness of integrated models of their enterprises.
-- An Architectural Framework gives a skeletal structures that defines suggested architectural artifacts, describes ow those artifacts are related to each other and provides generic definition for what those artifacts might look like.
+- An Architectural Framework gives a skeletal structures that defines suggested architectural artifacts, describes how those artifacts are related to each other and provides generic definition for what those artifacts might look like.

 > How to create and use an enterprise architecture ?